| Module Title |

 Learning Outcomes

 1. Find research materials relevant to their degree.
-2. Analyse and summarise research papers.
+2. Analyse, summarise and critique research papers.
 3. Develop and make an academic presentation.
-4. Analyse Ethical cases in the field of Computing.
+4. Analyse ethical cases in the field of Computing.
 5. Apply professional codes of ethics to computing environments.
 6. Source and understand the relevant legislation pertaining to computing.
-7. Explain best practice in the collection of digital evidence.
-8. Synthesise relevant information about legislation affecting IT
+7. Synthesise relevant information about legislation affecting IT

 |